kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 ![](https://i.imgur.com/Uho6Glz.png)

-If a user clicks on a date in the Homepage or in Browse view, the user is routed to the `ShowDate` component, using `React Router`.
+If a user clicks on a date in the Homepage or Browse views, they are routed to the `ShowDate` component via `React Router`.
 This view is really the user’s itinerary for the date.
-It tells them the neighborhood the date is in, gives some detail about the date as a whole, shows them an image that helps them visualize the neighborhood, and then describes each spot that the couple will go to throughout the date.
+It tells them the neighborhood it is in, gives some detail about the date as a whole, shows them an image of the neighborhood, and then goes into detail on each spot that the couple will experience throughout the date.

-`ShowDate` iterates through the spots of the selected date and generates a `SpotCard` component for each one, passing in the props that presentational component needs to render the correct information.
-This information for each spot includes the name of the spot, an image that was uploaded for that spot (or a default image, made possible via the super handy `Paperclip` gem), and a description of why that particular spot was chosen for this curated date.
+`ShowDate` iterates through the spots of the selected date and generates a `SpotCard` component for each one, passing in the props that they need to render the correct information.
+The information needed for each spot includes: the name of the spot, an image for the spot (or a default image, made possible via the super handy `Paperclip` gem), and a description of why that particular spot was chosen for this curated date.

-This particular date is in the Shaw neighborhood of DC and is for oriented towards beer lovers.
-They begin at *Right Proper Brewing Company*, then get outside and head to *Dacha Beer Garden*, and finally head to *Flash* for some late night, eclectic electronic music.
+This example date (see screenshots above) is in the Shaw neighborhood of DC and is oriented towards beer lovers.
+Couples will begin at *Right Proper Brewing Company*, then get outside and head to *Dacha Beer Garden*, and finally end up at *Flash* for some late night electronic music.

 <br>